Elvis10ten/elvis10ten.github.io/content/posts/2024-07-26-nand-to-tetris/index.md

 ##### Nand gate
 Shorthand for **Not-And** because its equivalent to `Not(And(a, b))`.

-Various subsets of logical operators can be used for expressing any Boolean function, and `{ And, Or, Not }` is one such subset.
-Nand is a primitive operator because it can be used to express any of those three basic operators.

 Truth table:

 | a   | b   | Nand(a, b) |